polyspastos/facebook_automatization/README.md

-# facebook_send_random_subreddits
+# facebook_automatization

+Hobby project.
+Done so far:
-This amazing script spams one of your friends with three amazing (?!) subreddits.
+* spamming one of your friends with three amazing (?!) subreddits
+* sending five top submissions from a subreddit to a friend